Gypsy-Horsdecombat/T13-Unifying-equation-of-everything/README.md

-# modeling the interface between intuition and articulation
+# Modeling the interface between intuition and articulation

 This repository explores a personal formalism for describing how non-linear intuition collapses into linear, communicable structures under constraint.